gsergii/devops/README.md

 Dockerfile: The detailed guide for the Docker Spirit to follow.

-## 📜 Gratitude
+## 📜 Shout-outs
 This project was created with love and Python, spiced with a dash of Flask, and sealed in a Docker container.
-A special thanks to the ExchangeRate-API for providing the up-to-date currency rates, without which our sorcery would be impossible.
+A special thanks to the [ExchangeRate-API](https://open.er-api.com/v6/latest/USD) for providing the up-to-date currency rates, without which our sorcery would be impossible.